 For one thing, the new account could decrease the average age of accounts on your credit reports — a higher average age is generally better for your score.
 Additionally, if you applied for a private student loan, the application could lead to the lender reviewing your credit history.
 A record of this, known as a “hard inquiry” or “hard credit check,” remains on your report and may hurt your score a little.

-Advertiser Disclosure: The card offers that appear on this site are from companies from which MagnifyMoney receives compensation.
+Advertiser Disclosure: The credit card offers that appear on the website are from credit card companies which myFICO receives compensation.
 This compensation may impact how and where products appear on this site (including, for example, the order in which they appear).
-MagnifyMoney does not include all card companies or all card offers available in the marketplace.
+The site does not include all credit card companies or all available credit card offers.